karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/LightUserDatabaseInterface/addUser.md

 ================

-abstract public [LightUserDatabaseInterface::addUser](https://github.com/lingtalfi/Light_UserDatabase/blob/master/doc/api/Ling/Light_UserDatabase/LightUserDatabaseInterface/addUser.md)(array $userInfo) : void
+abstract public [LightUserDatabaseInterface::addUser](https://github.com/lingtalfi/Light_UserDatabase/blob/master/doc/api/Ling/Light_UserDatabase/LightUserDatabaseInterface/addUser.md)(array $userInfo) : mixed

 Adds the user info to the database.

 The user info array depends on the implementor and the application structure.
+The return of this method also depends of the implementor.

 An LightUserDatabaseException exception is thrown if the identifier already exists in the database.